Updated September, 2023

-The discussion above follows the traditional pattern when something goes wrong.
-Jack is angry because these are the wrong parts.
+Continuing the example, Jack is angry because these are the wrong parts.
 He feels a need to vent his anger, so he attacks Carol.
 He accuses her of making a mistake (although it could have been his mistake or the dealership’s mistake).
 She feels hurt by his comments, so she counterattacks.
 This series of counterattacks continues until one of the parties withdraws from the conversation.
 The next time he calls on her to do an errand, a very tense situation may arise.

 Holding our feelings